Academic Integrity Policy

 3. Lack of documentation, reporting or recording of required information regarding assigned clients.

 III Repercussions when a student violates this policy:

 1. For any student who commits a violation of academic integrity on a test, quiz, or other assignment, additional points may be lost; a ‘0’ grade for that test, quiz, or assignment; or a course grade of "F".
 No make up test or assignment will be given.

-2. The instructor will submit an Early Warning describing the violation in detail.
+2. The instructor will submit an Academic Warning describing the violation in detail.

 3. Students may be required to complete or repeat the Vancko Hall Plagiarism course.

 IV.
-Course failure and dismissal from the program may be consequences if the violation is determined to be egregious.
+Course failure may be consequences if the violation is determined to be egregious.
 An egregious violation may include but not limited to the following:

 1. Purchasing a paper online and submitting it as your own work.

 2. Includes false references (citing work from a reference but really comes